IP Reputation Checker

 ## Topic Overview

 A public IP check is a clue, not a final inbox-placement verdict.
 Gmail, Outlook, Yahoo, and company mail systems also use private reputation systems you cannot fully see from the outside.
-If the checker shows risk, pause broad sends, review recent activity, confirm PTR, and ask the email delivery provider about the sending pool.
+If the IP reputation checker shows risk, pause broad sends, review recent activity, confirm PTR, and ask the email delivery service about the sending pool.
 [Dedicated and Shared Sending IPs](https://mailrith.com/guides/dedicated-and-shared-ips.md#steps) explains why shared and dedicated IPs behave differently.

-## What the Tool Checks
+## What IP Reputation Checker Checks

 - Domain, MX host, or IPv4 input detection